 Non-PCB lighting ballasts, and

-Lighting ballasts suspected to contain PCBs.

-Occasionally, Lighting Resources may receive electronic waste items and items containing leaded glass.
+Lighting Resources may receive electronic waste items and items containing leaded glass.
 Electronic waste items received are separated and transferred to an approved facility authorized to process such wastes.
-Any leaded glass items received will be processed separately from the non-leaded glass wastes.
-Leaded glass will be accumulated in U.S. DOT rated 55-gallon drums and shipped to an approved facility for processing.

 Prohibited Waste

 The Lighting Resources Facility is prohibited from processing hazardous waste other than crushed or broken mercury containing lamps.
 Further, the Facility is prohibited from accepting the following wastes or materials: